qr243vbi/execdir/README.md

 # execdir

 A tool that lets you run a command in a specific directory.
-It supports shell commands and path aliases. **execdir** will try to get an alias if the path doesn't exist.
+It supports shell commands and path aliases. **execdir** will try to get an alias if the path doesn't exist (if -a flag is passed).

 ## Examples